precice/precice.github.io/content/docs/couple-your-code/advanced/couple-your-code-moving-or-changing-meshes.md

 title: Moving or changing meshes
 permalink: couple-your-code-moving-or-changing-meshes.html
 keywords: api, adapter, ALE, geometries, CFD
 summary: "preCICE supports ALE-methods, direct-mesh-access, and pseudo-meshes to handle most scenarios of moving or changing meshes.
-A remeshing API is on the roadmap and being actively developped."
+A remeshing API is on the roadmap and being actively developed."
 ---

 ## Static reference domain